webappio/docs/integrations/cypress.md

 # Typically we would need to cache
 # the NPM modules and the Cypress binary folder
 # in the folders ~/.npm and ~/.cache/Cypress
-# but LayerCI literally makes and stores Docker container
+# but Layer literally makes and stores Docker container
 # after each command, thus if there were no changes
 # the layers would not be rebuilt
 # BUT we still want to cache some folders to avoid